yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 7. URL based routing, redirection, SSL termination will need to be on the FW/LB level for the new cloud web apps.

 8. All the incoming traffic coming to the web and data tier will need to be inspected to make sure there are no DDoS attacks.
 DDoS is an issue and needs to make sure DDoS protection plan is configured for the Virtual Network which will have Data and Web.

+9. All traffic that goes in and out of Cloud network must be filtered and passed through a firewall appliance.

 ### Customer objections